How long do solar panels last?

 High temperatures

 Ironically, solar panels can be damaged by high temperatures.
-The more direct sunlight there is, the harder your solar panels have to work which leads to a quicker degradation.
+The more direct sunlight there is, the harder your solar panels have to work, which leads to a quicker degradation.
 Proper ventilation or air circulation is crucial to keep them cool.
-In the UK, the weather is ideal for protecting solar panels and prolonging their lifespan.
+In the UK, the weather is ideal for naturally protecting solar panels and prolonging their lifespan.

 Pitch of install

-If your solar panels are installed at a lower angle, you increase the chances of damage from debris, wildlife and water intake.
+If your solar panels are installed at a lower angle, you increase the chance of damage from debris, wildlife and water intake.
 Flatter panels can collect water on the glass surface, which then makes its way into the casing and causes internal damage to the cells.

 String problems